Site undergoing reconstruction: Please navigate to the other sections from the home page.

 (See also Separation Anxiety.)

 Pups and young dogs tend to be quite destructive, while they are at the chewing stage, and until they learn what they can and can't chew.
-Make sure your pup doesn't have access to forbidden objects, and give him plenty of permissible objects to chew.
-Bitter apple and other preparations can be used to protect furniture.
-Tabasco sometimes works, but not always.
+This also applies to adult dogs which have never lived in a house.
+Make sure your dog doesn't have access to forbidden objects, and give him plenty of permissible objects to chew.
+Bitter apple, tabasco and other preparations are used by some owners to protect furniture.
+They sometimes work, but not always.

 Older dogs may be destructive through boredom and/or separation anxiety.
 Dogs need exercise before they are left for a few hours.
-This helps them poo, and means they are more likely to sleep after you leave, rather than chew up the house.
-Chew toys and hollow Kongs smeared with something tasty inside can give them something to do when they wake up.
-Take time to play games with your dog when you are at home.
-He has company when he is with you watching TV, but might find this a little boring all evening!
-A ten-minute game of hide-and seek, or 'hunt the titbit' can settle him before your favourite TV programme.
+They are more likely to sleep after you leave, rather than chew up the house.
+They do need exercise to poo, and feeling uncomfortable because they need to 'go' means they can't relax and sleep, so are more likely to get up to mischief.
+Chew toys and hollow Kongs smeared with something tasty inside can give dogs something to do when they wake up.
+See also Separation Anxiety.

 Escaping